chaddjohnson/greatupsells/README.md

 4. Add the tunnel subdomains to `/etc/hosts` pointing them to `127.0.0.1`; for example: `127.0.0.1 example.ngrok.io`.
 5. Add a `prefix` parameter to the `shopifyAuth()` function call (the default export of `@shopify/koa-shopify-auth`): `prefix: 'https://example.ngrok.io'`.
 Note this should already be present, and no change should be necessary.

+Please note you will need to disable this (temporarily comment out entries you added in `/etc/hosts`) in order to install the app via OAuth with Shopify.

 ### Coding Conventions

 The following coding conventions are adhered to except in special cases: